jackolney/CareCascade/paper/CascadePaperDraft.md

 Results *(1000 words)*
 ======================

+-   ***What questions am I attempting to answer?
+Let this guide the analysis.***

--   After simulating individuals over time from 1970 onwards, we allowed
-    > HIV-testing and treatment to start in 2004 with the treatment
-    > guidelines \<200 or WHO stage IV.
-These guidelines changed in 2011
-    > to \<350 and WHO stage III or IV.
+-   After simulating individuals over time from 1970 onwards, we allowed HIV-testing and treatment to start in 2004 with the treatment guidelines \<200 or WHO stage IV.
+These guidelines changed in 2011 to \<350 and WHO stage III or IV.

--   Illustrate current functioning of ART programme in western Kenya in
-    > the absence of interventions (i.e. without large scale HCT).
+-   Illustrate current functioning of ART programme in western Kenya in the absence of interventions (i.e. without large scale HCT).

 -   Discuss losses in care from clinic and community viewpoints.
-Discuss
-    > what the model shows us that just “eyeing the data” cannot - how
-    > losses accumulate across the cascade, ability to quantify impact
-    > of care through LYL due to HIV.
+Discuss what the model shows us that just “eyeing the data” cannot - how losses accumulate across the cascade, ability to quantify impact of care through LYL due to HIV.

--   Assess definitions of successful patient outcomes - use as baseline
-    > values to compare results of interventions with.
+-   Assess definitions of successful patient outcomes - use as baseline values to compare results of interventions with.

 -   Demonstrate impact of interventions when applied from 2010 onwards.

--   The results of running the model without any interventions applied
-    > (baseline) was then compared to a model run with an individual
+-   The results of running the model without any interventions applied (baseline) was then compared to a model run with an individual intervention applied.
-    > intervention applied.
 The results are shown in figure 3.

 -   Discuss results…

--   Figure 4, illustrates the impact of building up interventions to
-    > achieve maximum impact.
+-   Figure 4, illustrates the impact of building up interventions to achieve maximum impact.
 Figure 4 illustrates this in three
-    > scenarios: (1) building up interventions from the start of pre-ART
-    > care towards ART care (for example, a testing intervention
-    > followed by a linkage intervention, a retention intervention and
-    > then an ART intervention), (2) the second scenario looks at
-    > building the interventions that show the greatest impact by
-    > averting the most DALY’s between 2010 and 2030.
-The third scenario
-    > (3) involves building up interventions by considering the cost of
-    > each intervention and applying in order, the interventions with
-    > the lowest cost per DALY averted.
+    scenarios: (1) building up interventions from the start of pre-ART care towards ART care (for example, a testing intervention followed by a linkage intervention, a retention intervention and then an ART intervention), (2) the second scenario looks at building the interventions that show the greatest impact by averting the most DALY’s between 2010 and 2030.
+The third scenario (3) involves building up interventions by considering the cost of each intervention and applying in order, the interventions with the lowest cost per DALY averted.

 Discussion *(1500 words)*
 =========================

--   Review existing interventions acting to strengthen care (from
-    > literature) focusing on individual interventions acting on care.
+-   Review existing interventions acting to strengthen care (from literature) focusing on individual interventions acting on care.

--   Highlight how a combination of interventions will be crucial to
-    > maximising health benefits and being cost effective in doing so...
-    > strength of the approach shown in figure 4.
+-   Highlight how a combination of interventions will be crucial to maximising health benefits and being cost effective in doing so... strength of the approach shown in figure 4.

--   Many current interventions only focus on one area of the cascade and
-    > don’t consider the downstream impacts.
+-   Many current interventions only focus on one area of the cascade and don’t consider the downstream impacts.

--   Future interventions could be designed to impact the cascade in its
-    > entirety - e.g. integration of HIV services, food incentives,
+-   Future interventions could be designed to impact the cascade in its entirety - e.g. integration of HIV services, food incentives, patient navigators.
-    > patient navigators.

--   Lack of current studies testing interventions aimed at key
+-   Lack of current studies testing interventions aimed at key populations
-    > populations

 -   Discuss care cascade in other infections: TB, Malaria etc.

--   Argue why modelling the cascade is much more important than simply
-    > “eyeing the data”.
+-   Argue why modelling the cascade is much more important than simply “eyeing the data”.

--   To mention: if you look at the relative time spent in each stage..
-    > perhaps indicative that ART care is more important to focus on as
-    > it is LT - However, this is not the case as so few individuals
-    > actually ever initiate ART (\~13%).
+-   To mention: if you look at the relative time spent in each stage.. perhaps indicative that ART care is more important to focus on as it is LT - However, this is not the case as so few individuals actually ever initiate ART (\~13%).

--   Illustrate how figure 4 shows the various pathways to improving
-    > health outcomes, improving patient survival, reducing HIV-related
-    > deaths in three scenarios, with the third being the most cost
+-   Illustrate how figure 4 shows the various pathways to improving health outcomes, improving patient survival, reducing HIV-related deaths in three scenarios, with the third being the most cost effective.
-    > effective.

 → Shift in HIV thinking… acquiring characteristics of LT chronic disease and non-lethal. {vanSighem:2010gw} [useful!?]